 Buy Version v01 ($9.99)

-This is an arrangement of the entire first movement of Beethoven's 5th symphony for violin and cello, with an extra viola version of the top part.
+This is an arrangement of the entire first movement of Beethoven's 5th symphony for violin and cello, with an extra viola version of the bottom part.
 It is a wonderful example of condensing an entire symphony orchestra down to just two instruments.
 The arrangement's technical difficulty is intermediate, but it will take some work to capture the full musicality.

 Composition: Beethoven Symphony #5, Mvt.
 1